moldis-group/home/positions.md

 We have positions open for junior research fellows, I-Ph.D. / Ph.D. students and Postdoctoral research associates for candidates with background in chemistry/physics or related disciplines to work on the following topics

-- computational organic chemistry (retrosynthesis, and reaction mechanism elucidation)
+- computational organic chemistry, computational chemistry
-- computational chemistry (bechmarking and calibration of electronic structure methods)
-- computational materials science (crystal structure prediction, electronic and mechanical properties of solids)
-- ordered to disordered transitions
+- computational materials science, ordered to disordered transitions, phenomenological models of condensed matter
-- cheminformatics (development of models for molecular structure-property correlation)
-- machine learning model development (for molecular and materials datasets)
+- cheminformatics, machine learning modeling
-- phenomenological models of condensed matter
 - attosecond electron dynamics

 Here are the pre-requisites to apply for these positions.